Ay1tsMe/Hyprland/README.md

 ```
 Replace package-name with the name of the package you want to install (e.g., firefox, vim, etc.).

+For any further documentation, most topics are covered on the [Hyprland Wiki](https://wiki.hyprland.org/)

 **Enjoy your Hyprland experience!**